Model fitting toolbox¶

 gamma

-gamma is the weight \gamma in the previously introduced penalty function. (note for different groups case: this parameter can only have one value, i.e. every group will have the same value (the first of the list))
+is the weightin the previously introduced penalty function. (note for different groups case: this parameter can only have one value, i.e. every group will have the same value (the first of the list))